duckfuss/duolingo-bot/README.md

 # Intro
-a simple duolingo bot
+- A simple duolingo bot

-the login code is highly dependant on reCAPTCHA failing to identify the bot, so if your IP has a low score, it is unlikely to work 100% of the time
+- The login code is highly dependant on reCAPTCHA failing to identify the bot, so if your IP has a low score, it is unlikely to work 100% of the time

-This is an educational project, _**do not use this to violate duolingo TOS**_
+- This is an educational project, _**do not use this to violate duolingo TOS**_

 # Usage
 1. install selenium: